cheaprbytheduzn/splunkforwarder/README.md

 Attributes
 ----------

-See attributes/default.rb for defaults.
+See attributes/default.rb for details and defaults.

 See http://www.splunk.com/download for latest available releases.
 See http://www.splunk.com/page/previous_releases for all available releases.

-`node['splunkforwarder']['install_options']` - To customize the installation
+Examples:

 The Splunkforwarder package is relocatable.
+Use `install_options` to install to an alternate location:

-Example of utilizing `install_options` to install with Yum to an alternate location:
+`node['splunkforwarder']['install_options']` - To customize the installation

 ```javascript
 node['splunkforwarder']['install_options'] = "--allfiles --relocate /opt=/opt/apps/ms"